PropVer/Synthesis/README.md

 Installation instruction:

-1- Download
+1- Download the source file

-1- Copy espresso-ab-1.0-master.zip in root of program file and make it unzip
+2- Copy espresso-ab-1.0-master.zip from the source file into root of program file and make it unzip

-2- Install espresso:
+3- Install espresso:
- 1- ./configure
+ 3.1 - ./configure
- 2- make
+ 3.2 - make

-3- Install and run the program:
+4- Install and run the program:
- 1-  g++  *.cpp -I.  -o SynLeadsTo  -ldl
+ 4.1 -  g++  *.cpp -I.  -o SynLeadsTo  -ldl
- 2-  ./SynLeadsTo
+ 4.2 -  ./SynLeadsTo